RajkrishnaRana/toDoList/README.md

 # To Do list
-This is a simple to do list app.
-It uses mongoDB as database
+This is a simple to do list app with create and delete functionality.
+It also has template features available.

+# Tech used : EJS, ExpressJS, NodeJS, CSS, HTML, MongoDB

 To Run this application in your machine you have to follow the steps below :
 # Step : 1 -